-I am a freelance writer, critic, communications professional and miniature hobbyist working between Australia and Europe (based in Reading, UK).
+I am a creative writer, critic, communications professional and miniature hobbyist working in the South-East of England.
 I hold a bachelor’s degree in Media and another in Arts (English and Creative Writing) from the University of Adelaide, South Australia.

-As a freelance writer and journalist, I produce informative and “audience-first” texts that resonate across online and real-life social spaces.
+As a freelance journalist and content writer, I produce informative and “audience-first” texts that resonate across online and real-life social spaces.
 In the portfolio section of this website you will find many examples of this work, including arts and events reporting, small-business profiles and culture features.
 I love the challenge of distilling the complexities of the art world, current events, politics and the contemporary media landscape into beautiful, bite-sized paragraphs.